 All Limeburners Directors Cut releases seek to elevate the Western Australian distillery’s reputation as one of the very finest whisky producers in the country.
 There are several to choose from, but the Muscat Cask M379 release is truly something special.

-This small batch whisky is made on the edge of Princess Royal Harbour, bottled at a cask strength of 61% after time spent aging in first American oak ex-bourbon barrels, and then finish in a Muscat cask.
+This small batch whisky is made on the edge of Princess Royal Harbour, bottled at a cask strength of 61% after time spent aging in first American oak ex bourbon casks, and then finish in a Muscat cask

 Nose: Creamy vanilla notes, sweet orange peel, raisins, sweet exotic eastern spices, intense dusty oak notes.

 Tasmania’s iconic Lark Distillery was hammering 2022 with new releases, built on years of hard work by founder Bill Lark and current Head Distiller Chris Thompson.
 While many have made a great impact, like the new Chinotto Cask Release, legends simply never die.
 Here, that legend is Lark Classic Cask – possibly the best entry-point to showcase just how diverse Lark has become over the years.

 Double-distilled in locally crafted copper-pot stills, before being aged in selected small casks, Lark Classic Cask Whisky is an exceptionally well balanced profile, defined by citrus, butterscotch, and Tasmanian peat.